CCCofficial/Holo1/README.md

 Interactive Holographic Reconstruction with Tkinter Interface Mouse and button driven GUI to opens a video, view frame-by-frame, selecting area to crop and reconstruct

-# vc3.py
+# reco.py
-Supporting functions for holoVideoReco program
+Supporting functions for holoVideoReco program, including reconstruction

-# Detect_10.py
+# Detect.py
 Main program to detect, track and extract morphological features of plankton.
 Requires Feature_12.py, Track_3.py, and Common_4.py.

 To detect, track and extract features of plankton: